Documentation forSolarWinds Observability SaaS

 PagerDuty

-SolarWinds Observability provides PagerDuty integration.
+SolarWinds Observability SaaS provides PagerDuty integration.
 PagerDuty is a third-party service that aggregates monitoring tools into a single point of ingestion.
-If you already have a PagerDuty account, integration with SolarWinds Observability helps keep your notifications in one place.
+If you already have a PagerDuty account, integration with SolarWinds Observability SaaS helps keep your notifications in one place.

 Set up a PagerDuty integration